 Each of us has a set point for our metabolism.
 This set point is somewhat like the thermostat in our homes.
 Some folks have a higher set point than others.
-For those with a high set point, hyperhydrosis of the palms and the sole of the feet is common.
+For those with a high set point, hyperhidrosis of the palms and the soles of the feet is common.

-It's interesting to note that those patients who have an interest in alternative healthcare may be reluctant to treat hyperhydrosis.
-Their philosophy is that perspiration is a natural way that the body is ridding itself of toxic material.
+It's interesting to note that those patients who have an interest in alternative health care may be reluctant to treat hyperhydrosis.
+Their philosophy is that perspiration is a natural way that the body rids itself of toxic material.
 In this line of thinking, inhibiting perspiration by any means will result in the accumulation of free radicals and other metabolic waste.
-Generalized hyperhydrosis though can result in social embaressment due to damp hands, ruined clothes and chronic foot odor.
+Generalized hyperhydrosis, though, can result in social embarrassment due to damp hands, ruined clothes, and chronic foot odor.
 Therefore, treatment of hyperhydrosis is important in many social settings such as an office or other indoor settings.

 Causes and contributing factors

 Contributing factors to hyperhydrosis include anxiety, stress, hyperthyroidism, hypoadrenalism or excessive fluid intake.